Listen Without Prejudice Vol. 1: Critical reception

-Listen Without Prejudice Vol. 1 was met with critical acclaim from music critics upon release.
-Reviewing the album for Rolling Stone, James Hunter stated that the album mostly "succeeds in its effort to establish Michael's seriousness and deliver him from caricature."
-Los Angeles Times critic Chris Willman wrote that, "some self-seriousness aside", Listen Without Prejudice "is an impressive piece of work in which Michael's rich feel for melodies and instinctively perfect production skills have finally met up with songs that have the ring of personal, not commercial, passion."
-Greg Kot of the Chicago Tribune particularly complimented the album's spare sound, which he viewed as a welcome contrast to the more dance-leaning music dominating contemporary hit radio.
+Listen Without Prejudice Vol. 1 received widespread acclaim reactions from music critics upon release.
+In a rave review for Q, Mat Snow commented that the album "should prove" Michael's talent "to any lingering doubters".
+Writing for the Chicago Tribune, Greg Kot found that Michael "makes a convincing case that he's more than just another pretty voice, another disposable pinup", particularly complimenting the album's sparse sound, which he welcomed as a contrast to the more dance-leaning music dominating pop radio.
+James Hunter of Rolling Stone said that Listen Without Prejudice generally "succeeds in its effort to establish Michael's seriousness and deliver him from caricature."
+Los Angeles Times critic Chris Willman wrote that, "some self-seriousness aside", the album "is an impressive piece of work in which Michael's rich feel for melodies and instinctively perfect production skills have finally met up with songs that have the ring of personal, not commercial, passion."
+Stuart Maconie opined in NME that it lacks "enough irresponsibility or hooks", but conceded that "it's hard to begrudge George his coming of age."

 Entertainment Weekly's Greg Sandow was less enthusiastic, finding Listen Without Prejudice less "vital" and "fun" than Faith, "and, for all its noble sentiment, entirely unchallenging".
-Robert Christgau of The Village Voice said that Michael's retreat from dance music resulted in less interesting songs, and asserted that Michael "doesn't know as much about stardom as he thinks".
+In The Village Voice, Robert Christgau dismissed it as "cocktail music" and was unmoved by Michael's reflections on fame, saying that they merely indicate that "he doesn't know as much about stardom as he thinks".

-Listen Without Prejudice won the award for British Album of the Year at the 1991 Brit Awards.
+Listen Without Prejudice won the award for Best British Album at the 1991 Brit Awards.